NWA World Women's Championship

 The NWA World Women's Championship is a women's professional wrestling world championship created and promoted by the American professional wrestling promotion National Wrestling Alliance (NWA).
-The title was first held by Mildred Burke in 1950, who was recognized as champion due her February 11, 1937 defeat of Women's World Champion Clara Mortensen.
-The championship is currently held by Kamille, who is in her first reign.
+The title was first held by Mildred Burke in 1950, who was recognized as champion due to her February 11, 1937, defeat of Women's World Champion Clara Mortensen.

 History

 Mildred Burke was recognized as the inaugural champion in 1950.
 After her Two out of three falls match against June Byers in 1954 ended in a no contest, Byers was recognized as the NWA World Women's Champion, and Burke created the WWWA World Championship and was recognized as its first champion.
-Upon June Byers's retirement, it was held primarily (and operated) by Lillian Ellison (under the ring name of The Fabulous Moolah), who first won the championship in a battle royal in September 1956.
+Upon June Byers's retirement in 1964, it was held primarily (and operated) by Lillian Ellison (under the ring name of The Fabulous Moolah), who first won a disputed version of the championship in a battle royal on September 18, 1956, although she was recognized only in the Northeastern United States (the home territory of what was then the Capitol Wrestling Corporation, later the World Wrestling Federation and now WWE) and was not universally recognized as champion until after Byers' retirement due to most other NWA promoters continuing to recognize Byers.

-In 1983, the physical belt was sold by Ellison to the World Wrestling Federation (WWF, now WWE), where it became the WWF Women's Championship.
+In 1983, the physical belt was sold by Ellison to the WWF, where it became the WWF Women's Championship.
 The World Wrestling Federation recognized Moolah as the reigning champion but did not recognize any of the title changes that had occurred since Moolah was first awarded the title in 1956.
 The NWA Women's title continued its lineage after Moolah's belt was purchased and renamed by the WWF.

 The Fabulous Moolah has held the title more times than any other wrestler, with a total of four reigns.
 She also has the longest reign of 3,651 days, and is the oldest champion after winning the title at 55 years old.
-Malia Hosaka has the shortest reign at 1 day.
+Evelyn Stevens and Malia Hosaka have the shortest reign at 1 day each.
 La Reina de Corazones is the youngest champion after winning the title at 21 years of age.
 Overall, the title has been held by 25 different women for a total of 35 reigns.

 Via various partnerships, the NWA World Women's Championship has also been defended in other promotions.